neljson/Turtle-Trivia/README.md

 **TODO**
 1. Ran out of time this sprint to make any forward progress since last sprint on trivia question bank.
 Intend to finish researching and creating questions on the last sprint.
 2. After each question prompt, the game should display the correct answer to each user
+3. A 30 second timer will need to implemented.
+If the player takes longer than 30 seconds to answer a question, they will automatically be given an incorrect score.

 -------------